 GTA 6 release date

 It's basically a given that GTA 6 is in development.
 The only question is when precisely developer Rockstar Games will decide to launch the new installment.
+And so far, all Rockstar has said is "stay tuned".

 The newest rumor says that GTA 6 could be released in 2023, which is based on publisher 2K's large expected marketing budget for the 12-month period ending on 31 March 2024, detailed in a recent financial statement.
 However, Rockstar has refuted this rumor, telling Gamesindustry.biz that those projections are related to third-party commitments.